-Elorus, by default, gives a new serial number to each document issued, automatically, starting with number 1.
+Elorus gives a new serial number to each document issued, automatically, starting with the number “1”.
 If you wish the numbering to start from a different number, you will have to manually type it on the first document you issue.

-Then, Elorus will automate the serial numbering from that point forward, for every document you add of this type.
+Then, Elorus will automate the serial numbering from that point forward, for every document you add of the same type.

-If, for example, you wish to start numbering your Invoices from 40, on the “Add” page below "Invoicing", you have to unlock the numbering field by clicking on the “locket” icon next to it and insert the number 40.
-Once the first document is saved, Elorus will assign number 41 to the next invoice you issue and so on.
+If, for example, you wish to start numbering your Invoices from 40, on the “Add” (invoice) page, you have to unlock the numbering field by clicking on the “padlock” icon next to it and insert the number 40.
+Once the first document is saved, Elorus will assign number 41 to the next invoice you issue, 42 on the one after that and so on.

 This way you may also manually alter every document’s number - either during creation or after it is saved -, as long as it is in a draft state.

-NOTE: In the case of non-EU organizations that follow an alphanumeric/non-sequential numeric numbering you have to manually insert the desired number for sales and credit sales invoices.
+NOTE: In the case of non-EU organizations that follow an alphanumeric or a non-sequential numeric numbering you have to manually insert the desired number for sales and credit sales invoices.

 4. Draft documents numbering

-In Elorus you can choose whether your draft documents will receive a number, while still draft or number them only after you save them as issued.
+In Elorus you can choose whether your draft documents will receive a number or only after you have saved them as issued.
 From the application settings page you enable the "Auto numbering draft documents" option.

-A problem, however, may occur concerning drafts’ numbering, in case of another document being issued in the meantime.
+A problem, however, may occur when another document is being issued in the meantime.

-The result will be the draft, when converted into an official document, to have a later date (but smaller number) to the next- in line- official document.
+The result will be that the draft, when converted into an official document, will have a later date (but smaller number) to the next- in line- official document.
 This, in some cases, may not be entirely correct.
 Another case scenario is, a draft be deleted resulting in serial numbering gaps.

-Should these problems arise and notice that you have to manually alter the numbering in several occasions, you can disable serial numbering for draft documents.
+Should these problems arise and you notice that you have to manually alter the numbering on several occasions, you can disable “auto numbering for draft documents”.
 In this way, every draft you save, will bear a “N/A” (Not Available) sign instead of a number.
 The document will receive proper numbering once you save it as issued.